apil-adhikari/Learning-Backend-Development/4-natours/README.md

 ## Error: listen EADDRINUSE: address already in use :::<PORT>

+Run CMD as an ADMINISTRATO

+    taskkill /F /IM node.exe

+If this doesnot work then use following:

 If there is an error of address already in use when starting the server in Express, we can do like this to resolve the problem in windows machine.

 REM Replace <PORT> with your target port number